dgunjetti/kubernetes-integration/02-add-user-to-cluster.md

 ```
 kubectl get pod --kubeconfig=bob.kubeconfig
 ```
-now list the pods should be visible
+now list of pods should be visible

 ## Try to get nodes information
 ```